Key Learning Points

 Typically, Damp manifests in lethargy and heaviness, possibly swelling.
 The swelling may be visible anywhere or in only one or two areas.
 It can appear as oedema and puffiness round joints, swollen glands, or just on the tongue.

-is stiffness, usually better for prolonged movement, but recurring
+There is stiffness, usually better for prolonged movement, but recurring after rest.

 There may be a weak digestion or loose stools, and urine may be less than expected, and transparent; no colour.